- Height: 19-22 inches

 Temperament / Behavior

 A wonderful friend and a good family member, the French Bulldog is playful and has a sweet and funny personality.
 Although it gets along with everyone, the French Bulldog usually forms a special bond with just one person.
 When introducing the French Bulldog to other dogs and young children, you should be careful, as it can occasionally be aggressive or play roughly.
 Neutering male dogs may decrease the chance of aggression.
+Early socialization will help curb these potentially rough tendencies.

 When you are consistent and gentle, your French Bulldog will learn well.
 This breed doesn’t like being treated harshly or yelled at.
+As stated above, they will not respond well to negative reinforcement.

 Common Health Problems